Documentation style tools#

 The blacken-docs tool#

 When writing documentation, code blocks are frequently used to provide examples.
 However, these code snippets cannot be verified with the usual code formatting tools.
 This is where blacken-docs comes into play.
-You can execute this tool by running:
+You can execute this tool by running this command:

 blacken-docs -l <line-length> doc/**/*.rst